intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 changing one application for another, they actually impacted traffic flows and directions, and caused in many cases a significant traffic increase.
-Early reports also seem to indicate that the shifts have gone relatively gone from the point of view overall consumer experience.
+Early reports also seem to indicate that the shifts have gone relatively smooth from the point of view overall consumer experience.

 An important but not so visible factor that led to this was that